 3. Surfshark – cheap, simple, and absolutely effective

-ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best VPN for a lot of things – not least the Amazon Fire TV Stick.
+ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best service in a lot of situations – not least Amazon's range of Fire TV devices.
 With a dedicated app available in the Appstore you’ll have no hassle setting it up, and it’ll get you streaming geo-blocked content in no time.

 What puts it head and shoulders above the rest, though, is its polished apps, excellent in-depth functions and searing performance.
 Express's Fire Stick VPN is essentially the same as the Android app you’ll get on your mobile – albeit controlled with your remote – and it’s a professional experience through and through.